lengning/PCA-wrapper/README.md

 The 5th term defines the lower limit of detection threshold (default is 0).
 Genes with max expression below this threshold will be removed.

 The 6th term defines whether normalization is needed (T or F).
 If T is specified, median-by-ratio normalization will be performed prior to PCA analysis (default is F).

+The 7th term defines whether X11 should be enabled/disabled.
+Default is T. If it is specified as F, figures won't be generated in console.
+The pair wise scatter plots will still be generated as a pdf file.

 To simplify your input command and use the default values, you may run